LGBTQ people in Sri Lanka: United Nations

-Social issues

-The caste system does not play a strong or notable role on the island, and the island is often described as 'casteless' by Indian scholars, though the term may be used to describe other class-related issues too.
-Buddhism's influence on the island has also helped prevent casteism gaining a foothold on the island, with the politically orientated of both Tamils and Sinhalese being historically populated from a "caste" that comprises around 50% of each community.

 HIV/AIDS

 While HIV/AIDS is not only a public health problem for LGBT people, the HIV/AIDS pandemic has helped to open up a more public debate about gender roles and human sexuality in Sri Lanka.
 The high levels of poverty, combined with the stigma associated with the disease and conservative cultural mores, has made it difficult to implement comprehensive prevention programs and to offer life-saving treatment to those people already infected.

 Initially, during the late 1980s–1990s, the Sri Lanka Government tended to ignore the pandemic.
 This may have been because of the political instability in the Government during the Civil War, or because of the taboo nature of the pandemic scaring off government officials.
 It was not until the early part of the twenty-first century that a national HIV/AIDS policy was developed in Sri Lanka.

 As of 2017, a National AIDS Council has been established, the Government formally recognizes the United Nations World AIDS Day, more public education about the disease is available and efforts are being made to combat the prejudice people living with HIV/AIDS face in the workplace.